nathanwiles/nathanwiles/README.md

-## Passionate and detail-oriented
+## Passionate and Detail-oriented

+👨🏼‍🎓 Graduate of Lighthouse Labs Web Development bootcamp.
+👨🏽‍💻 Eager to transition into a career as a web developer.
-I have eight years of hands-on experience in transforming houses and apartments into beautiful, functional spaces.
+🏘 8 years of hands-on experience transforming houses and apartments into beautiful, functional spaces.
-I am eager to transition into a career as a web developer.
-I am a recent graduate of the Lighthouse Labs - Web Development bootcamp.
-I posses a strong foundation in project management, problem-solving, and team collaboration and I'm looking forward to becoming part of team of skilled developers!
+📝 Strong foundation in project management.
+🤔 Professional problem-solver.
+👥 Team player.
+🤩 looking forward to the journey!

-I Primarily use Javascript, Node, React, Express, Postgress and more to build Apps that solve real world problems!
+⚛️ I Primarily use Javascript, Node, React, Express, and Postgress to build Apps that solve real world problems!
-I'm also familiar with Ruby on Rails.
+🛤 I'm also familiar with Ruby on Rails.

-I'm a man with many interests including but not limited to:
+## I have many interests including but not limited to:

-- Music Creation
+🎹 Music Creation
-- Home Renovation
+🏚 Home Renovation
-- Woodworking
+🪚 Woodworking
-- Performance Arts
+🎭 Performaning Arts
-- Microprocessors/Embeded Systems
+⎏ Microprocessors/Embeded Systems
-- Electrical Engineering
+⚡ Electrical Engineering
-- Bleeding Edge Technologies
+🩸 Bleeding Edge Technologies
-- Spirituality
+✨ Spirituality
-- Meditation
+🧘🏻‍♂️ Meditation
-- Personal Development
+🌱 Personal Development
-- Wealth Creation
+💸 Wealth Creation
-- Web2 & Web3 Technologies
+🌐 Web2 & Web3 Technologies

-Please reach out if you have any questions, or are interested in collaborating on a project!
+👋🏻 Please reach out if you have any questions, or are interested in collaborating on a project!

 <!---
 nathanwiles/nathanwiles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.